 Maple Grove Today

 Maple Grove continues to be a very vibrant community in the Twin Cities metro area.
 It is highly regarded for its parks and trail system and a popular spot for shopping and dining.
-Recent additions of the Maple Grove Hospital, Town Green, and Sports Dome show the City's commitment to making Maple Grove a great place to live, work, and play.
+A wide array of seasonal events, longstanding Farmers Market, Town Green outdoor performance area, and many amenities encourage residents and visitors alike to share in and explore all we have to offer.

-For more information about the Maple Grove Historic Preservation Society please call 763-494-5983.
+For information about the Maple Grove Historic Preservation Society please call 763-494-5983.